-Kay Mars has a Master of Science in Cultural Anthropology and Development Studies (Radboud University) and a Master of Science in Human Geography (University of Amsterdam).
-With a specialization in “Diversity, multicultural citizenship and urban geographies”, their latest graduation project focused on mapping urban queer sexuality in Porto Alegre (RS), Brazil.
-Kay has been involved in the Migration & Diversity Center of the VU Amsterdam from 2017 to 2019, where they coordinated seminars and academic workshops on issues related to migration and diversity.
-Kay is currently involved within the Refugee Academy in the role of project coordinator.
+Kay Mars holds a Master of Science in Cultural Anthropology and Development Studies (Radboud University) and a Master of Science in Human Geography (University of Amsterdam).
+With a specialization in “Diversity, multicultural citizenship and urban geographies,” his latest thesis project revolved around mapping urban queer sexuality in Porto Alegre (RS), Brazil.
+Kay was involved with the Migration & Diversity Center at the Vrije Universiteit Amsterdam from 2017 to 2019, where he coordinated seminars and academic workshops on issues related to migration and diversity.
+Currently, Kay is working as a PhD candidate at the Department of Sociology at Erasmus University Rotterdam.

 ‘The most central to the Refugee Academy is its engaged character and facilitating a democratic research context.
 This means opening up a space in which various forms of conventional and unconventional knowledge are connected.’